Times Square–42nd Street station: IRT Broadway–Seventh Avenue Line platforms

 The Times Square–42nd Street station on the IRT Broadway–Seventh Avenue Line is an express station, with four tracks and two island platforms.
 The 1, 2, and 3 trains stop here at all times.
-The station serves as the southern terminal of 3 trains during late nights.
+The 1 always makes local stops and the 3 always makes express stops.
+The 2 makes express stops during the day and local stops during the night.
+The next station to the north is 50th Street for local trains and 72nd Street for express trains.
+The next station to the south is 34th Street–Penn Station for all service.

 The platforms are 510 ft long, and were extended to the south in 1959.
 Stairways to the other lines are provided at the northern end and in the center of each platform; two stairways from each platform lead to the lower mezzanine level while the remainder lead to mezzanines above the platforms.
 An elevator leads from each platform to the upper mezzanine; the southbound elevator also leads to the lower mezzanine and the Flushing Line platform.

-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a concrete foundation no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms contain I-beam columns spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 The trackside walls also contain exposed I-beam columns, dividing the trackside walls into 5 foot wide panels.
 The panels on the trackside walls consist of white square ceramic tiles.
 A frieze with multicolored geometric patterns runs atop the trackside walls, and a plaque with a stylized "T" is placed inside the frieze at intervals of every three panels.

 Just south of the station, a fifth center track begins, formed by a connection from each express track.
 This track merges back into the two express tracks just before 34th Street–Penn Station.
 This center track was used in the past for turning rush hour "Gap Trains", which would head back up north.
-It is currently used for short turning 3 trains during nights.

-IND Eighth Avenue Line platforms

-The 42nd Street–Port Authority Bus Terminal station on the IND Eighth Avenue Line is an express stop that abuts the Port Authority Bus Terminal.
-The A and E trains stop here at all times, while the C train stops here at all times except late nights.
-It has one operational platform level, two offset island platforms, and a long mezzanine.
-Formerly, it also had a lower level with a single side platform, which could be served by southbound trains from the IND Queens Boulevard Line.